 Of the many services that a Christian school can offer, few are more important than personal and academic guidance.
 FCA offers personal counseling and academic advising at all levels of the school.
-Currently, the Academic Advisor is available for academic planning by contacting the Dean of Academics.
+Currently the School Counselor is available by contacting the Dean of Students and the Academic Advisor is available for academic planning by contacting the Dean of Academics.